All About Justin Coe

 Past shows have included My Creepy-Crawly Story-House, The Book of Record Breaking Rhymes, The Jumble Book (focusing on issues of dyslexia) and One Way Ticket (co-written with Rosie Harris and Sophie Rose) about the child migration scandal of the 1950’s.

-His much anticipated debut collection for children The Dictionary of Dads will be published in August 2017 by Otter-Barry Books.
+His much anticipated debut collection for children The Dictionary of Dads was published in August 2017 by Otter-Barry Books.

 Justin’s School Visits